Wrong Code, Right Structure: Learning Netlist Representations from Imperfect LLM-Generated RTL: Introduction

-We summarize our contributions as follows: \begin{itemize} \item \textbf{Rethinking the Value of Imperfect RTL.} Through comprehensive studies, we show that netlist structural features exhibit intrinsic robustness to functional errors in the source RTL.
-This insight provides a principled foundation for using noisy supervision in hardware representation learning.
+\begin{itemize} \item \textbf{Rethinking the Value of Imperfect RTL.} Through comprehensive studies, we show that functionally imperfect LLM-Generated RTL can retain useful structural patterns after synthesis, demonstrating its potential as training data for circuit representation learning.

-\item \textbf{Cost-Effective Representation Learning Framework.} We propose the first framework that systematically leverages functionally imperfect LLM-generated RTL for circuit representation learning.
-Compared to manual annotation or rule-based augmentation, our approach requires only design specifications and minimal reference implementations, reducing data preparation costs by orders of magnitude while achieving superior architectural diversity.
+\item \textbf{Structure-Aware Data Augmentation Framework.} We introduce a structure-aware framework that repurposes functionally imperfect LLM-Generated RTL as a scalable source of supervision for netlist representation learning.
+Rather than treating functional correctness as a prerequisite for data utility, the framework distills structurally reliable and architecturally diverse training samples through synthesis-guided generation, structure-aware filtering, and architecture voting.

-\item \textbf{Scalability to Real-World Scenarios.} We evaluate our framework on functional identification tasks across benchmarks of increasing complexity, scaling up to real-world IP-level functional partitioning.
-Models trained on large-scale noisy data can match or even outperform methods relying on scarce high-quality labels, offering a practical solution to the data bottleneck in netlist analysis. \end{itemize}
+\item \textbf{Scalability Across Circuit Scales and Backbones.} We extend subcircuit identification beyond operator-level arithmetic blocks to the IP level and demonstrate that the utility of the resulting training data persists across task-specific and pretrained circuit representation models. \end{itemize}